The Difference between Tombstone, Headstone and Gravestone

 With time, cemetery grave headstones became synonymous with grave markers.
 They were then used to mark burial spots.
 They started displaying information about the departed loved one.
 They are consisted of the person’s name, date of birth and death, memorial quotes, epitaphs, pictures, and much more.
 They are available in different styles for example black headstones, military headstones, etc. They are now a popular and most common name for cemetery monuments worldwide.

-What is Gravestone?
+What Is a Gravestone?

 In ancient times, a gravestone referred to the large slab that used to cover the entire grave.
 Like tombstones and headstones, gravestones also consist of information about the deceased.
 They often included loved one’s information, religious symbols, epitaphs, and other such things.
 The term “gravestone” dates back to the 1175s.
 Most people think of a standing and vertical grave marker when thinking about gravestones.